Khan/gae-default-version-notifier/README.md

 version has occurred within a short window.
 But after 2 hours, we reset our history and can detect an inadvertant flip.

-This uses alertlib (a sub-repo) to talk to hipchat.  alertlib requires being able to import a file called secrets.py with the contents:
+This uses alertlib (a sub-repo) to talk to Slack.  alertlib requires being able to import a file called secrets.py with the contents:

-    hipchat_alertlib_token = "<hipchat token value>"
     slack_alertlib_webhook_url = "<slack url value>"

 This service is controlled via upstart, so after modifying, you can